grafana/sm-renovate/doc/automerge.md

 - Keep the approval requirement for actors other than Renovate
 - Keep all the other requirements for every actor, renovate included

-## Proposal 1: Extended privileges for `grafanarenovatebot`
+## Proposal 1: Migrate policies to `policy-bot`, and special-case `grafanarenovatebot`

 In our repositories, Renovate runs as a scheduled workflow in GHA, and acts as the [`grafanarenovatebot` app](https://github.com/apps/grafanarenovatebot).
 A solution to the automerge problem could be to allow this user specifically to bypass this requirement.

-This should be doable by adding a "Bypass" entry for this user in the ruleset that requires approvals, under Rules > Rulesets > [Add Bypasss] button.
+~This should be doable by adding a "Bypass" entry for this user in the ruleset that requires approvals, under Rules > Rulesets > [Add Bypasss] button.~

-It should be noted that:
-- The ruleset that requires CI/CD to pass can be a different one, without any bypass.
-- Renovate itself will not attempt to automerge a PR if CI/CD does not pass, or if there is no CI/CD (unless [`ignoreTests`](https://docs.renovatebot.com/configuration-options/#ignoretests) is set, which we shouldn't).
+Upon further investigation, we have realized that bypasses to github requirements are not automatic.
+Instead, they enable the actor with bypass privileges to "force" the action, e.g. through a "Bypass and merge" button in the UI.
+This means renovate won't be able to perform this action.
+The only path forward would be to delegate most checks to policy-bot, which can be configured to entirely exclude some actors from some rules.

 ➕ Pros:
-- Simple: Only a config change, no coding required.
+- Simple: Only a config change.

 ➖ Cons:
 - This change needs to be either brought into terraform, or documented somewhere as a requirement.
+- This change would tie us to policy-bot.

 ## Proposal 2: Approver bot